danielTobon43/danielTobon43.github.io/pages/Projects/itree-mapper/info.md

 <div style="text-align: justify ">
  This stage is responsible for generating the structural geometry of the tree in a digital 3D representation. <a href="https://openmvg.readthedocs.io/en/latest/">OpenMVG</a> (Open Multiple View Geometry) is an Open Source library of SFM-MVS which is quite optimized with multiprocessing algorithms.
 It has an integrated thread optimization system that allows the execution of multiple processes, making it a fairly robust and efficient program. <br><br>

 <a href="https://www.di.ens.fr/cmvs/">CMVS/PMVS</a> is an Open Source library that allows densifying a 3D point cloud.
 Densify means increasing the number of 3D points, in order to have a more complete and better structured 3D model.
 Once the 3D mapping has been completed, OpenMVG generates a file <i>sfm_data.bin</i> that contains all the relevant information of the project: the list of images used in the process, the internal parameters of the camera (<a href="http://www.cs.cmu.edu/~16385/s17/Slides/11.1_Camera_matrix.pdf">matrix K</a>), the projection matrices (rotation and translation) and the 2D observations of each 3D point.
-This file is converted into a PMVS project using an OpenMVG application called: <p style="font-style: italic;">openMVG_main_ConvertSfM_DataFormat</p>.
+This file is converted into a PMVS project using an OpenMVG application called: <i>openMVG_main_ConvertSfM_DataFormat</i>.
 PMVS uses images and projection matrices to increase the number of points in the model, reflecting a larger amount of data.
 </div>

 <img src="/pages/Projects/itree-mapper/mapping.png"